 It’s all about you.
 We want to help you make the right coverage choices.

-We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

-San Francisco will serve as BMW’s initial U.S. market for its ParkNow Mobile Parking Service and breakthrough DriveNow program.
 San Francisco Mayor Ed Lee and BMW Group Member of the Board, Dr. Ian Roberts, made the announcement about the two services together on Aug.
 20. The city is the first in the U.S. to feature the unique BMW programs.

 The ParkNow system, which will be available to BMW drivers beginning in September, is an online mobile parking service that allows users to pay for parking in advance.
 This gives the driver guaranteed access to a spot and clearly defined rates based on their personal preferences.

 Initially, there will be 14 Park Now locations in and around San Francisco during its initial pilot phase.
 Stations are located around the city close to Bay Area Rapid Transit (BART), San Francisco Municipal Railway (MUNI), and various bike-sharing stations.
-Other locations include the San Francisco International Airport, Oakland International Airport, and Palo Alto.
-ParkNow partner operators ProPark America, Towne Park, ABM Parking, and California Parking will launch more than 100 additional ParkNow locations in the coming weeks.

 The program currently offers a fleet of 70 ActiveE vehicles that are located at eight DriveNow stations in San Francisco and Palo Alto, with another in the works at the San Francisco International Airport.
 DriveNow stations in San Francisco are also conveniently located near BART, MUNI, and bike-sharing locations.